Skate of Marrister

 The Skate of Marrister is a flat ledge that extends about 300 yd from the western shore of Whalsay, in the Shetland islands of Scotland.
-It is slightly more than 1 mi north-north-west from Symbister Ness off the village of Marrister, in Linga Sound.
+It is slightly more than 1 mi north-north-west of Symbister Ness, off the village of Marrister, in Linga Sound.
 At low tide the ledge rises 5 ft above the water.
 There is a risk that the strong tide in Whalsay Sound (Linga Sound) will carry a boat onto the Skate.

 There is a minor light on the Skate with a nominal range of four miles, flashing green every six seconds.

-Piltock may be caught around the skate.
+Piltock may be caught around the Skate.